syseleven/grav-docs-metakube/pages/03.Tutorials/13.configure-a-load-balancer/chapter.en.md

 ## Install the Openstack Client

 You need to have `python-openstackclient` and `python-octaviaclient` installed on your workstation (which includes the `neutron` binary).
 See the [SysEleven Stack documentation](https://doc.syselevenstack.com/en/tutorials/openstack-cli/) for more information on how to install these.

 ## Configuring the LB Security Group

-Start by creating the LBaaS security group and allow the needed ports:
+Start by creating the LBaaS security group and allow the needed ports

 ```bash
 # create LBaaS Security Group, the name is arbitrary